cbrnr/sleepecg/CONTRIBUTING.md

 ## Tests

 SleepECG uses [`pytest`](https://docs.pytest.org/) for testing.
-The structure of `sleepecg/test/` follows that of the package itself, e.g. the test module for `sleepecg.io.nsrr` would be `sleepecg/test/io/test_nsrr.py`.
-If a new test requires a package that is not part of the core dependencies (i.e. listed under `install_requires` in `setup.cfg`), make sure to add it to the optional requirement categories `dev` and `cibw`.
+The structure of `sleepecg/tests/` follows that of the package itself, e.g. the test module for `sleepecg.io.nsrr` would be `sleepecg/tests/io/test_nsrr.py`.
+If a new test requires a package that is not part of the core dependencies, make sure to add it to the optional requirement categories `dev` and `cibw`.

 To run the tests, execute

 ```
 pytest
 ```

 in the project or package root.
 The tests for the C extension can be excluded using

 ```
 pytest -m "not c_extension"
 ```

 ## Releases

 Follow these steps to release a new version of SleepECG:
 - In `src/sleepecg/__init__.py` remove the `-dev` suffix in `__version__`.
     - In case of a patch release, modify the version number accordingly.